- Rob Wesseling, President and CEO, The Co-operators (Canada)

 Under Dr. Alip’s leadership, CARD MRI was also awarded the Prize for Excellence in Community Economic Development by the Southern New Hampshire University in 2007; People Power People Recognition Award by Former President Corazon C. Aquino in 2005; the Global Excellence for Microfinance by the Grameen Foundation, USA in 2003; and the Flame of Excellence Award by USAID and The Microfinance Coalition for Standards of the Philippines in 2000.
 Dr Alip has received numerous awards for his work in rural development and poverty eradication, the most recent of which was the prestigious Ramon V del Rosario Leadership Award for Nation Building conferred to him In July 2009.

 Dr. Alip is an alumnus of the Harvard Business School, having completed the 3-year Owner/President Management (OPM) Program in 2007 and was given the Excellence Award on Strategy.
 He obtained his doctorate degree in Organization Development from the Southeast Asia Interdisciplinary Development Institute (SAIDI) in 2002.
 He received his bachelor and master’s degrees in agricultural economics/marketing from the University of the Philippines in 1978 and 1983 respectively.
 He also attended the Executive Program in Global Management at the Weatherhead School of Management, Case Western Reserve University (Cleveland, USA) in 1999.
-Dr Alip is currently an ICMIF Board member and is Chair of the ICMIF Foundation, a registered charity in England and Wales, established by ICMIF to deliver the ICMIF 5-5-5 Mutual Microinsurance Strategy.
+Dr Alip is currently an ICMIF Board member and was Chair of the ICMIF Foundation from 2015-2020, a registered charity in England and Wales, established by ICMIF to deliver the ICMIF 5-5-5 Mutual Microinsurance Strategy.

 Denis Dubois, Executive Vice-President, Wealth Management and Life and Health Insurance, Desjardins Group

-President and Chief Operating Officer Desjardins Financial Security
+President and Chief Operating Officer Desjardins Financial Security (Canada)

 Denis Dubois is the Executive Vice-President of Wealth Management and Life and Health Insurance.
 He started his career at Desjardins in 2003 in the Property and Casualty Insurance sector.
 He served in several senior management roles over the years.
 In 2016, he was appointed President and COO of Desjardins General Insurance Group and became a member of the Desjardins Group Management Committee.
 Denis was appointed to his current position in 2019.
 He is responsible for the activities of Desjardins Investments, Desjardins Global Asset Management and Desjardins Financial Security.